gatsbyjs/gatsby/docs/blog/2018-06-15-why-we-built-the-site-showcase/index.md

 We recently finished the first phase of the [Site Showcase](https://next.gatsbyjs.org/showcase/), which is a searchable, filterable library of sites built with Gatsby!

 We're starting the second phase soon and would love your help!
 For a list of tasks that need to be done, see [Issue #5927](https://github.com/gatsbyjs/gatsby/issues/5927).
-Feel free to contribute to that issue!

 ![Featured Sites](featured-sites.png)